 - Sour Cream Swirl Cake

 In addition to using sour cream for your cake, you can also use sour cream for your frosting.
-Sour cream frosting is creamy with a bit of tang, and it will enhance the flavor of any cake.
+It comes out creamy with a bit of a tang that enhances the flavor of any cake.

-You can add fruits such as cherries and other berries to enhance the flavor, and it is easy to spread, light, fluffy, and delicious.
+You can also add fruits such as cherries and other berries to elevate the frosting.
+Not to mention, it’s easy to spread, light, and fluffy!

-What Is a Good Substitute for Sour Cream?
+What Can You Use as a Substitute for Sour Cream?

 The only difference is that you should add one teaspoon of baking soda for each cup of yogurt to make sure that it thickens the same way.